Flashlights: Prospects for constraining the Initial Mass Function around cosmic noon with caustic-crossing events: Data and observations

-We use very deep imaging of the six~Hubble Frontier Fields~\citep[HFF;][]{2017ApJ...837...97L}\footnote{\url{https://archive.stsci.edu/prepds/frontier/}} clusters in the ultrawide F200LP and F350LP WFC3/UVIS filters acquired under the Flashlights program~\citep[PI Patrick L. Kelly;][]{2022arXiv221102670K}.
+We used very deep imaging of the six~Hubble Frontier Fields~\citep[HFF;][]{2017ApJ...837...97L}\footnote{\url{https://archive.stsci.edu/prepds/frontier/}} clusters in the ultrawide F200LP and F350LP WFC3/UVIS filters acquired under the Flashlights program~\citep[PI: Patrick L. Kelly;][]{2022arXiv221102670K}.
 Since two of the main goals of the Flashlights program were to understand the constituents of dark matter in the ICM and probe the stellar population at~$z\approx1$--3 using caustic-crossing~(and other) transients, each of these clusters was observed in two different epochs, with a 5$\sigma$ depth of~${\sim}29.3$~AB per epoch.
 As discussed by~\citet{2022arXiv221102670K}, Flashlights has led to the observation of twenty transients in the HFF clusters, including one off-caustic transient at~$z>1$ and a distance of~$\sim0.64''$ from the critical curve (where the macromagnification factor is small,~${\sim45}$), discussed by~\citet{2023MNRAS.521.5224M}.
 We refer readers to~\citet{2022arXiv221102670K} for more details about the Flashlights program.

-All of the HFF clusters were earlier also observed under the Frontier Fields Survey program in three {\it HST}-ACS/WFC~(F435W, F606W, and F814W) and four {\it HST}-WFC3/IR~(F105W, F125W, F140W, and F160W) filters, complementing previous observations and reaching a~$5\sigma$ limiting magnitude of~${\sim}29$~AB~\citep{2017ApJ...837...97L}.
-We use these observations to measure the photometry and derive relevant stellar properties for each arc, and to estimate the microlens density in the vicinity of the arcs.
-For these purposes we use the \textsc{Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation}~\citep[\textsc{bagpipes};][]{2018MNRAS.480.4379C} and \textsc{spisea}~\citep{2020AJ....160..143H} codes.
+All of the HFF clusters were earlier also observed under the Frontier Fields Survey program in three HST-ACS/WFC~(F435W, F606W, and F814W) and four HST-WFC3/IR~(F105W, F125W, F140W, and F160W) filters, complementing previous observations and reaching a~$5\sigma$ limiting magnitude of~${\sim}29$~AB~\citep{2017ApJ...837...97L}.
+We used these observations to measure the photometry and derive relevant stellar properties for each arc, and to estimate the microlens density in the vicinity of the arcs.
+For these purposes we used the \textsc{Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation}~\citep[\textsc{bagpipes};][]{2018MNRAS.480.4379C} and \textsc{spisea}~\citep{2020AJ....160..143H} codes.
 More details are given in the section below.